A topic from the subject of Analysis in Chemistry.

 Key Points

-• Identification: The mass spectra obtained from GC-MS provide unique fingerprints for individual compounds, allowing for their identification by comparison with known reference spectra or databases.
+• Identification: The mass spectra obtained from GC-MS provide unique fingerprints for individual compounds, allowing for their identification by comparison with known reference spectra in spectral libraries (such as NIST) or databases.

-• Quantitative Analysis: GC-MS can also be used for quantitative analysis, by measuring the peak intensities of the detected ions, which are proportional to the concentrations of the corresponding compounds.
+• Quantitative Analysis: GC-MS can also be used for quantitative analysis, by measuring the peak areas or heights of the detected ions.
+These are proportional to the concentrations of the corresponding compounds.
+Calibration curves are often used for accurate quantification.

-• Sample Preparation: GC-MS analysis requires proper sample preparation techniques to ensure that the sample is compatible with the analytical system and to minimize potential interferences.
+• Sample Preparation: GC-MS analysis requires proper sample preparation techniques to ensure that the sample is compatible with the analytical system (volatile and thermally stable) and to minimize potential interferences.
+This may involve extraction, derivatization, or cleanup steps.

 Main Concepts